zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+User inputs command while not in tasklist display using `cat`
+    * 1a1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

-* 2a.
+* 1a.
 The Index provided is invalid.
-    * 2a1.
+    * 1a1.
 ProfBook shows an error message.

       Use case resumes at step 1.